multiple-states/bread-butter/README.md

 ====================
 Version 0.9.0 (Beta)

 When you make a sandwich you don't make the bread, you just add the flavour!
-A starter templates for website builds maintained by Multiple States.
+A starter template for website builds.
+Bread and Butter is maintained by Multiple States.

 General description:
 This starter template is a good place to start for building the type of sites we generally build.
 It simplifies the setup of a site by including the bare minimum we begin with.
 Namely it has a custom inclusion of bootstrap for a grid framework and a simple grunt build setup.
 It also includes snippets for reuseable elements we use in many sites, ie. menus.